aodn/python-aodncore/sphinx/handler.md

 String to inform the harvest step factory function which HarvesterRunner implementation to use during the publish step.

-Note: currently the only valid value is 'talend', which is set as the default.
+Note: 'talend' is the default, but 'csv' is also valid.

 ##### include_regexes
 * type: ``list``